rsca7213/shoe-store-angular-frontend/README.md

 This is a simple webapp SPA developed in Angular & Angular Material for a shoe store.
 The API is completely mocked and the data is stored in-memory.

+**Note**: This project was developed on another private repository which contained an actual API and then moved to this public repository.
+Hence the commit history is not available .here.

 ## 📚 Prerequisites - Before installing and running the app

 - Install the latest LTS of Node.js from [Node.js](https://nodejs.org/en/)